-The District considers all liquid investments with original maturities of three months or less to be cash equivalents.
+The District considers all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.

 I. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONCLUDED)

 F. Capital Assets

 All purchased capital assets are valued at cost.
 Donated capital assets are valued at their estimated fair market value on the date received.